Blue Star Fern,Phlebodium aureum

 The Blue Star Fern tolerates low sunlight, but will thrive in bright, indirect sunlight.

 Water moderately so that the soil remains damp, not soggy.
 Water when the surface becomes slightly dry.
-When watering, remove the plant from its decorative planter and water with fresh water lightly and slowly from above, allowing water to soak through to the roots, then tip out any excess water before returning the plant to its decorative planter.
+When watering, water the plant moderately and slowly from above, allowing water to soak through to the roots, then tip out any excess water.
 Water from the sides rather directly onto the leaves.
 Dry soil should be avoided.
 Reduce watering during the cold season.

-Does well at room temperature between 60°F - 77°F. Cold temperatures should be avoided.
+Does well at room temperature between 60°F - 75°F. Cold temperatures should be avoided.

 The Fern requires higher levels of humidity, around 75% or above.
 Use a humidifier or occasionally mist the plant to increase humidity.